-As a Member State of the European Union, Portugal is subject to European legislation (please refer to question 14.2 below).
-The Portuguese legal system is integrated in the civil/continental law system, which means that the majority of legal provisions are comprised and enacted by statutes, written law being its primary source.
+The Portuguese legal system is integrated with the civil/continental law system, which means that the majority of the legal provisions are composed of, and enacted by, statutes, written law being its primary source.
 The legal system is structured hierarchically and the Constitution is the leading legal instrument.
-The political bodies empowered to pass legislation are the Parliament and the Government.
-The Government has powers to legislate on all subjects that are not reserved to Parliament and enacts legislation under the form of Decree-Laws.
+The political bodies empowered to pass legislation are Parliament and the Government.
+The Government has powers to legislate on all subjects that are not reserved for Parliament and enacts legislation under the form of Decree-Laws.

-Until recently Mining Law was regulated by two Decree-Laws from 1990: Decree-Law 90/90, of March 16, which established the General Regime for the Discovery and Use of Geological Resources; and Decree-Law 88/90, of March 16, which established the Mineral Deposits Regulation.
+Until recently, mining law was regulated by two Decree-Laws from 1990: Decree-Law 90/90 of March 16, which established the General Regime for the Discovery and Use of Geological Resources; and Decree-Law 88/90 of March 16, which established the Mineral Deposits Regulation.

-In June 2015, the new Basis for the Legal Framework for the Discovery and Use of the Geological Resources Located in Portugal (including National Maritime Space) - Law 54/2015, of 22 June - was enacted, and revoked Decree-Law 90/90, of March 16 ("New Basis Geological Resources Law" or the "New Law").
+In June 2015, the new Basis Legal Framework for the Discovery and Use of the Geological Resources Located in Portugal (including National Maritime Space) - Law 54/2015 of 22 June - was enacted (the "New Basis Geological Resources Law" or the "New Law").
+The New Law revoked Decree-Law 90/90 of March 16.

-The creation of this new legal regime was included in the National Strategy for Geological Resources (ENRG-RM) - Council of Ministers Resolution 78/2012 - which envisaged the establishment of a new - more efficient - legal and institutional framework.
+The creation of this new legal regime derived from the National Strategy for Geological Resources ("ENRG-RM") - Council of Ministers Resolution 78/2012 - which envisaged the establishment of a new - more efficient - legal and institutional framework.

-The Portuguese Government shall approve all complementary legislation within three months from the entry into force of the New Basis Geological Resources Law, notably the new mineral deposits legal framework.
-In the meantime, Decree-Law 88/90, of March 16, remains in force regarding everything which is not incompatible with the new law.
+The Portuguese Government should have approved all complementary legislation within three months from the entry into force of the New Basis Geological Resources Law, notably the new mineral deposits legal framework.
+The passing of complementary legislation has, however, been delayed, taking into consideration (inter alia) that general elections took place and a new Government has been in office since the last quarter of 2015.
+In the meantime, Decree-Law 88/90 of March 16, remains in force regarding everything which is not incompatible with the New Law.